Skip to content

 Lock the current submodule state by committing submodule commit references.

-What it does: - Ensures each repo is on its configured branch - Adds all submodule entries to the git index - Commits the current commit hashes of all submodules to the umbrella repository
+What it does: - Ensure each repo is on its configured branch - Add all submodule entries to the git index - Compare the current state with the previous commit - Only commit if submodules have changed (no-op if nothing changed) - Create a commit with updated commit hashes of changed submodules

 Use case: Capturing a snapshot of the workspace state after making changes in subrepos.